Vizb

 Merging multiple benchmarks

-You can combine multiple benchmark JSON files into a single html file using the merge command.
+You can combine multiple benchmark JSON files using the merge command.
 This is useful for aggregating benchmark data from different runs, machines, or environments.
+The merge command always outputs JSON — use vizb html to render the result as an interactive HTML chart.

 # Merge all JSON files in a directory